openhive-network/hive/README.md

 Hive is a Graphene-based social blockchain that was created as a fork of Steem and born on the core idea of decentralization.
 Originally, Hive was announced on the [Steem blockchain](https://peakd.com/communityfork/@hiveio/announcing-the-launch-of-hive-blockchain) prior to the initial token airdrop.
 Hive did not have any ICO or mining period.

-The Hive blockchain removes the elements of centralization and imbalanced control that plagued the Steem blockchain.
-Since it’s launch on March 20, 2020, Hive is growing and evolving day by day.
-Hive's prime selling points are its decentralization, 3 second transaction speed and ability to handle large volumes.
-It is ideal real estate for a variety of innovative projects focused on a broad range of fields, from open source development to games.
+The Hive blockchain eliminates the elements of centralization and imbalanced control that plagued the Steem blockchain.
+Since its launch on March 20, 2020, Hive has been continuously growing and evolving.
+Hive's prime selling points are its decentralization, 3-second transaction speed, and ability to handle large volumes.
+It is an ideal platform for a variety of innovative projects focused on a broad range of fields, from open source development to games.

 Hive serves as the operational home for all kinds of projects, companies, and applications.
-Having a highly active and passionate community, Hive has become a thriving atmosphere for new and experienced developers to quickly bootstrap their applications.
+With a highly active and passionate community, Hive has become a thriving environment for both new and experienced developers to quickly bootstrap their applications.
 On top of this, Hive is extremely rewarding to content creators and curators alike.

-The technical development of the Hive blockchain itself is carried out by the founding decentralized group of over 30 open source developers, many of whom were instrumental in creating Steem back in 2016, and supported by a growing community of additional open source developers and witnesses.
+The technical development of the Hive blockchain is carried out by a founding decentralized group of over 30 open source developers, many of whom were instrumental in creating Steem back in 2016.
+This core team is supported by a growing community of additional open source developers and witnesses.

 ## Documents